School of Education

-(With permission, Psych 560 Child Psychology may be substituted for Ed Psych 320 and Psych 561 Psychology of Adolescence may be substituted for Ed Psych 321.)
+- (With permission, Psych 560 Child Psychology may be substituted for Ed Psych 320.)

 Foundations of the Profession, 6 credits

 Select 6 credits of course work from Educational Policy Studies department courses numbered below 600.
-Recommended courses include Ed Pol 300 School and Society; Ed Pol 412 History of American Education (cross-listed as History 412); Ed Pol 500 Social Issues in Education.
-Ed Psych 301 may be applied to this requirement with advisor approval.
+Recommended courses include Ed Pol 300 School and Society; Ed Pol 412 History of American Education (cross-listed as History 412); Ed Pol 500 Topics on Social Issues and Education.

 Minor Requirement: Elementary Education